endlessnoc/endlessnoc/README.md

 ⚡Competition
 ======
-• 2023 International Quant Championship - World ranking 66/ 29000+ and qualified for Taiwan National Final Round.
+• 2023 International Quant Championship - Ranked 66th out of 29000+ competitors in the globe and 9th in Taiwan, qualified for Taiwan National Final Round.
-• 2022 WorldQuant BRAIN Global Alphathon - Ranked in the top 1.62% (204 / 12794) globally.
+• 2022 WorldQuant BRAIN Global Alphathon - Ranked in the top 1.62% (204 / 12794) globally in Stage 1 Qualifier, advanced to Stage 2.

 🌱Self-study Courses Certificate
 ======